iampava/resources-manifest-webpack-plugin/README.md

 Default: ```'service-worker.js'```

-The path to the `service-worker.js` file.
-By default it will look in the root of your project.
+The path to the Service Worker file.
+By default it will look in the root of your project for a file named `service-worker.js`.

 #### maxSize